signalfx/integrations/collectd-hadoop/README.md

 ### REQUIREMENTS AND DEPENDENCIES

->To enable JMX in Hadoop, add the following JVM options to hadoop-env.sh and yarn-env.sh respectively
+>For the JMX-based metrics it is required that JMX be enabled on the Hadoop side.
+To enable JMX in Hadoop, add the following JVM options to your hadoop-env.sh and yarn-env.sh scripts respectively:

 **hadoop-env.sh:**